mplacona/placona.co.uk/about/index.md

 He’s also a great API enthusiast and believes they bring peace to the Software Engineering world.

 ### Disclosure
-The contents of Placona.co.uk will sometimes include contextual affiliate links, as well as banner ads.

 The views expressed on this site are mine and mine alone.
 They do not reflect the views of my employer, or any professional organization of which I am affiliated with.